TilW12/Wagner-Til_Portfolio/daily_journal.md

 ## September 18th 2025
 Today I started work on my senior engineering project.
 I am building a coffee table that will have an automatic water pouring system so when you put a glass on the cupholder it will pour water into it.
 Today I designed a simple coffee table on fusion 360.
 I used tools such as loft, rectangular pattern, and extrtude.
 I have learned to use these tools in previous classes at latin.
 ![alt text](media/image-1.png)
+ ## September 30th 2025
+ Today we were working on the Owl led light pannel.
+We have been working on this for a few days now so I was almost done with it before class started.
+I put the last piece on and then plugged it in and it did not turn on.
+I did some trobuleshooting but couldnt find the problem so it must have been a fried mount or somethinng lie that.
+So I had to get a new Owl to restart because it is required which is a setback but will get it done.